-My hat is off to all educators out there who just survived one of the hardest years, if not THE hardest, in education to date.
-If we never hear the words “flexibility” and “pivot” again, life would be grand.
-However, as we look ahead to the 2021-22 school year, there is still a cloud of uncertainty hanging over it.
-One hurdle we all must face is relationship-building.
-This is critical for the success of your classroom, school, and district.
-We all know this, but COVID and the strange year we just survived has convinced even the most skeptical educators that relationship-building is essential to student success and teacher retention.
-There are a lot of great strategies for building those relationships in the classroom, but right now, let’s focus on what we can do to nurture them with our staff.
-Here are five things that all administrators can start doing right now to improve the culture in their buildings next year.
+Relationship-building is a hurdle all educators face and it’s critical for the success of your classroom, school, and district.
+There are a lot of great strategies for building those relationships with your students in the classroom, but right now, let’s focus on what we can do to nurture them with our staff.
+Here are five things that all administrators can start doing right now to improve the culture in their buildings next school year.

 #1.
 Reach Out